DeSigaar/NoFoodWasted/README.md

-# SM
+# NoFoodWasted
-De Sigaar working on Smart Mobile
+De Sigaar working on the new NoFoodWasted application.